 Install AnyDesk on Ubuntu Linux [GUI and Terminal Methods]

-AnyDesk is a popular remote desktop software available for Linux, Windows, BSD, macOS and mobile platforms.
+AnyDesk is a popular remote desktop software for Linux, Windows, BSD, macOS, and mobile platforms.

-With this tool, you can remotely access other computer using AnyDesk or let someone else remotely access your system.
+With this tool, you can remotely access other computers using AnyDesk or let someone else remotely access your system.
 Not everyone can access it just because two devices use AnyDesk.
-You have to accept the incoming connection and/or provide a password for secure connection.
+You have to accept the incoming connection and provide a password for a secure connection.

-This is helpful in providing tech support to friend, family, colleagues or even to the customers.
+This helps provide tech support to friends, family, colleagues, or even to customers.

-In this tutorial, I’ll show you both graphical and command line ways of installing AnyDesk on Ubuntu.
+In this tutorial, I’ll show graphical and command-line ways of installing AnyDesk on Ubuntu.
 You can use either method based on your preference.
 Both methods will install the same AnyDesk version on your Ubuntu system.

-The same method should be applicable to Debian and other Debian and Ubuntu based distributions such as Linux Mint, Linux Lite etc.
+The same method should apply to Debian and other Debian and Ubuntu-based distributions such as Linux Mint, Linux Lite, etc.

+Non-FOSS Warning!
 AnyDesk is not open source software.
-It is covered here because it is available on Linux and the article’s focus is on Linux.
+It is covered here because it is available on Linux and the article focuses on Linux.

 Method 1: Install AnyDesk on Ubuntu using terminal